SlippingGitty/OpenIB-X/README.md

 Current New Features:
  * Yandex reverse image support added
- * Removes the new 8Kun legal garbage [forked from here](https://github.com/4FK/8kun-disclaimer-hider)
+ * Removed the new 8Kun legal garbage [forked from here](https://github.com/4FK/8kun-disclaimer-hider)
- * Replaces logo and favicon with a oldish-new one
+ * Replaced logo and favicon with a oldish-new one

 ***